RawrbearHS/hsapi_wiki/wiki/02-spec/_todo.md

 # Version History

-How do older v<=24 players work on the web player?
+- How do older v<=24 players work on the web player?
+- Fix ExternalLink margin error